DougWicker/VideoGameCriticReview/README.md

 ### Potential Insights
 Below is a list of potential insights that could be satisfied by reviewing this dataset:

-1. How has the average rating changed over time vs number of games released/reviewed?
+A. How has the average rating changed over time vs number of games released/reviewed?
-2. For games that are released on multiple systems, which system has the highest average rating?
+B. For games that are released on multiple systems, which system has the highest average rating?
-3. Using Sentiment Analysis, what game summary is most common?
+C. Using Sentiment Analysis, what game summary is most common?
 What game summary gets the best reviews?
-4. Can I add other video game review sources to compare?
+D. Can I add other video game review sources to compare?
-5. Which system has the highest user / meta score ratio?
+E. Which system has the highest user / meta score ratio?

 ### Data Collection
 I would like to show my appreciation to Henry Luin for their scraping script used in this project.
 This script allowed me to pull the relevant data from Metacritic into a pandas dataframe.
 [Here is a link to Henry's Python scraper script.](https://github.com/henrylin03/video-games/blob/main/scraper.py)